Access nationally consistent high accuracy elevation data through the LINZ Data Service.

 PGF-LiDAR opportunity and new data capture partnerships

 LINZ is interested in hearing from potential partners for new LiDAR data procurement.
-We are now accepting applications from regional councils to the Provincial Growth Fund (PGF) regional elevation data capture project.
-The co-funding is to help regions obtain a baseline elevation dataset, which will deliver enormous practical value and multiple uses over the coming decades to councils and regional industries.
-See the PGF-LiDAR page for more information.
+LINZ is managing the Provincial Growth Fund (PGF) regional elevation data capture project on behalf of the Ministry of Business, Innovation and Employment’s Provincial Development Unit.
+The project provides co-funding of up to $19 million to help regions obtain a baseline elevation dataset.
+This data will deliver enormous practical value and multiple uses over the coming decades to councils and regional industries.

 We are also keen to discuss other opportunities that may contribute to the national dataset.
 To discuss future (non-PGF) project plans and potential partnerships, please email us at email@example.com